lgwillmore/warden/README.md

  */
 class HasAttributesComponent : HasAttributes {
     override fun attributes(): Map<String, Any?> {
-        TODO("Implement some way of transforming to a Map - reflecion can help here") }
+        TODO("Implement some way of transforming to a Map - reflection can help here") }
 }